by Becky Roemen

 Why should financial institutions focus on consumer experience?
 The most compelling reason is financial: according to Forrester’s 2020 US Banking Customer Experience Index, “CX leaders grow revenue faster, drive higher brand preference, and can charge more for products.”

-In the past, switching financial institutions was a pain, so an imperfect customer experience - whether because of technology or pricing or another CX pain point - didn’t necessarily mean a loss for the business.
-Now, in our digital-first world, it’s easier than ever to change banks.
-With a crowded market of increasingly competitive digital offerings, maintaining and increasing customer loyalty is crucial.
+In the past, switching financial institutions was a pain, so an imperfect experience - whether because of technology or pricing or another CX pain point - didn’t necessarily mean a loss for the business.
+Now, in our digital-first world, it’s easier than ever to change financial institutions.
+With a crowded market of increasingly competitive digital offerings, maintaining and increasing loyalty is crucial.

 The Contact Center as the Experience Hub

-The foundation of consumer experience is the contact center.
-It is the customer’s main point of interaction with their financial institution, whether that’s via the website, live chat, email or over the phone.
-It’s where customers go to purchase new products, get help with their account, or switch from another institution where lagging CX has let them down.
+The foundation of any interaction experience is the contact center.
+It is an account holder’s main point of interaction with their financial institution, intersecting with all channels and touchpoints (e.g. the website, live chat, email, and over-the-phone).
+It’s how they purchase new products, get help with their account, or switch from another institution.

-For your institution to succeed against your competition, it is essential that your contact center function seamlessly, leading your customer along a clearly defined path from first contact to resolution while engaging with customers in a way that makes them feel respected, understood, and confident that they can trust you.
-This process needs to feel effortless and frictionless for your customers, which calls for significant effort on your part.
+For your institution to succeed against your competition, it is essential that your contact center function seamlessly, leading your account holder along a clearly defined path from first contact to resolution while engaging with account holders in a way that makes them feel respected, understood, and confident that they can trust you.
+This process needs to feel effortless and frictionless, which calls for significant effort on your part.

-To give consumers an effective contact center experience, you will need to go beyond the usual collaboration of people, process, and technology.
-Truly frictionless CX calls for holistic design and orchestration as well – and all these elements need to work together under a clear, cohesive strategy.
+To present an effective contact center experience, you will need to go beyond the usual collaboration of people, process, and technology.
+Truly frictionless experiences call for holistic experience design and orchestration, needing to work together under a clear, cohesive CX strategy.

 If this sounds like a tall order, it is, but it’s not impossible.
 Nor is it a cost of doing business.
-It’s an investment – in CX, and in the increased revenue that successful customer experience strategy brings.
+It’s an investment – in CX capabilities, and in the increased revenue that a successful experience strategy will surely bring.

 Ready for CX best practices, straight to your in-box?Subscribe to Avtex Thoughts